Dakshina Kannada: Transport

 The district is connected by air through the Mangalore International Airport at Bajpe.
 Airlines such as Air India, SpiceJet and IndiGo offer daily flights to national and international destinations near the Persian Gulf.

 Bus services in this district are run by private players namely Dakshina Kannada Bus Operators' Association (DKBOA) and the state-run KSRTC.
 The district had public limited (public listed) companies running transport business even before the independence of India in 1947.

 The district has five national highways connecting parts of Karnataka and India.
 NH-66 connects the district with Udupi, Karwar, Mumbai, Goa, Kannur, Kozhikode, Kochi and Thiruvananthapuram.
 NH-169 connects Shimoga with Dakshina Kannada.
-NH-75 connects the district with Vellore, Kolar, Bangalore, Kunigal, Hassan and Sakleshpur.
+NH-75 connects the district with Vellore, Kolar, Bengaluru, Kunigal, Hassan and Sakleshpur.
 The NH-73 connects Mangalore to Tumkur via Charmadi, Mudigere, Belur and Tiptur.
 Major ghat sections in Dakshina Kannada include Shiradi Ghat (Nelyadi to Sakleshpura), Charmadi Ghat (Charmadi to Kottigehara), Sampaje Ghat (Sampaje to Madikeri) and Bisle Ghat (Subramanya to Sakleshpura, popularly known as Green Route by trekkers).
-NH-275 also connects Mangalore with Bangalore via Mysore.
+NH-275 also connects Mangalore with Bengaluru via Mysore.
 It starts at Bantwal near Mangalore city and passes through Puttur, Madikeri, Hunsur, Mysore, Mandya and Channapatna.
-It ends at Bangalore spanning a length of 378 km.
+It ends at Bengaluru spanning a length of 378 km.

 In 1907, the Southern Railway connected Mangalore with Calicut (Kozhikode) along the coastline.
 This railway line helped connect the district with other places of the Madras presidency during the colonial rule.
 The Konkan Railway (1998) connects Dakshina Kannada with Maharashtra, Goa, Gujarat, Delhi, Rajasthan and Kerala by train.
-There are direct trains from Mangalore to Mumbai, Thane, Chennai, Margao and Trivandrum.
-Train services operate daily to Bangalore via Hassan and Kukke Subramanya after the conversion from metre gauge to broad gauge track.
+There are direct trains from Mangaluru to Mumbai, Thane, Chennai, Margao and Thiruvananthapuram.
+Train services operate daily to Bengaluru via Hassan and Kukke Subramanya after the conversion from metre gauge to broad gauge track.
+Mangaluru Central (MAQ), Mangaluru Junction(MAJN), Surathkal railway station(SL), Subrahmanya Road railway station are few prominent railway stations in the district of Dakshina Kannada (South Kanara).

 The Dakshina Kannada district has a seaport at Panambur named New Mangalore Port.
 The seaport managed by New Mangalore Port Trust handles cargo, timber, petroleum and coffee exports.
 It is one of the major seaports of India.